Standards and Procedures

 Current Components of TATEP

-• University-Level TA Training – New TAs’ attendance at the Center for Teaching Excellence (CTE) Teaching Assistant Institute (TAI) is mandatory.
+- University-Level TA Training – New TAs’ attendance at the Center for Teaching Excellence (CTE) Teaching Assistant Institute (TAI) is mandatory.
 TAs whose first teaching assignment is for the new academic year and TAs who have not previously completed TA training are required to attend the TA Institute on the date assigned to their College by the Graduate and Professional School.
-The TA Institute is offered twice a year, once each fall and spring semester.
-By the twelfth class day in the fall and spring semesters, departments will enter all TAs employed by their department in the TATEP Compliance System.
+The TA Institute is offered twice a year, once each Fall and Spring semester.
+By the twelfth class day in the Fall and Spring semesters, departments will enter information about all TAs employed by their department in the TATEP Compliance System.
 Departmental and college-level users of the TATEP system will be able to view certificates of students who completed all elements of the TAI one week after the final institute date.
-Departments wishing to offer training through their department-level TA training program equivalent to the TAI may apply for a “Request for Teaching Assistant Institute Waiver”.
+Departments wishing to offer training through their department-level TA training program equivalent to the TAI may apply for a “Request for Teaching Assistant Institute Waiver.”
 Approval for waivers is granted by the CTE for a three-year period.
 Departments must reapply for a waiver every three years.
 Departments are required to submit a syllabus outlining the departmental training program for new TAs, as well as copies of training materials for new TAs.
-Departments with a waiver should still enter their teaching assistants into the TATEP system by the twelfth class day each semester.
+Departments with a waiver should still enter information about their TAs into the TATEP system by the twelfth class day each Fall and Spring semester.

-• Discipline Specific TA Training – Discipline-specific training for new TAs will be provided at the College or Department level.
+- Discipline Specific TA Training – Discipline-specific training for new TAs will be provided at the college/school or department level.
 The nature of this training, while varying widely across different disciplines, will complement university-level training and will address the unique and specific needs of graduate students serving as TAs within their disciplines.
 Discipline-specific training will expose new TAs to the specific patterns of behavior, systematic methods, classroom management, and/or instructional practices associated with successful teaching within their disciplines.

-• TATEP Reporting – Each department will submit a compliance report using the Departmental Compliance Report Template by the due date each summer through the TATEP System.
+- TATEP Reporting – Each department will submit a compliance report using the Departmental Compliance Report Template by the due date each Summer through the TATEP System.
 This report summarizes the overall data for TAs completing the TAI and describes the supports and evaluation procedures used.
-College reports summarize the departmental compliance data and outline steps to support departments in reaching full compliance.
+College/school reports summarize the departmental compliance data and outline steps to support departments in reaching full compliance.

 Visit the Teaching Assistant Training and Evaluation Program website for more information on the training of TAs, including training dates and requirements.